tsantalis/RefactoringMiner/README.md

 Note that by doing this you may get different results from the git history analysis, because it uses information from git to better identify moves and renames.

+## Research ##

+RefactoringMiner has been used in the following papers:
+* Danilo Silva, Nikolaos Tsantalis, and Marco Tulio Valente, "Why We Refactor?
+Confessions of GitHub Contributors," *24th ACM SIGSOFT International Symposium on the Foundations of Software Engineering* (FSE'2016), Seattle, WA, USA, November 13-18, 2016.